Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Hint: A visit to Samobor makes for a great day trip from Zagreb; you can head to Kristal Tuk in Samobor to see the magnificent works of art they create.

-If you’re visiting the Croatian capital and wondering what to buy in Zagreb, you’re encouraged to consider a glass souvenir.
+If you’re visiting the Croatian capital and wondering what to buy in Zagreb, consider a glass souvenir.

 23. Lace